adelacvg/NS2VC/README.md

 ### Memory Cost
 For training the vc model, with batch size of 8, the memory cost is about 18G.
 For training the tts model, with batch size of 8, the memory cost is about 13G.

+### About pretrained model
+The pretrained model is trained on `cc58c2d` commit and is not compatible with later code.

 ### Q&A
 qq group:801645314